Resource

 Why are alcohol intake levels important in RA?

-If you are being asked to reduce the amount of alcohol you drink, it can be beneficial to understand why that is and what the risks would be if you did not follow the recommendations on alcohol intake.
+If you are being asked to reduce the amount of alcohol you drink, it can be beneficial to understand why that is.
+You will be more motivated to follow guidelines if you know the risks of not following them.

-Non-steroidal anti-inflammatory drugs (NSAIDs, such as ibuprofen and diclofenac) can also be affected by alcohol intake.
-NSAIDs can affect the lining of the stomach, and alcohol can worsen this side effect.
-The NHS state that moderate alcohol consumption whilst taking NSAIDs will not usually cause any harm.
-However, the level of harm it causes could be affected by the dose of NSAID, how long you have been taking it and the amount of alcohol you consume, so it is still worth discussing this with your healthcare team.
+Another type of medicine that alcohol intake effects is Non-steroidal anti-inflammatory drugs (NSAIDs).
+These include ibuprofen and diclofenac.
+NSAIDs can affect the lining of the stomach, and alcohol can worsen this effect.
+The NHS state that moderate levels of alcohol are not usually harmful when taking NSAIDs.
+This level of risk will depend on the amount of alcohol, the dose of NSAID and how long you have been taking it.
+It is worth discussing your personal level of risk with your healthcare team.

 Be honest with your team